iTiagoL/tiagolima/README.md

 # Denodo Metadata Reporter

-This repository contains a small Flask application that connects to Denodo, fetches metadata information and generates a Word report.
+This repository contains a small Flask application that parses a Denodo configuration file and generates a Word report with extracted metadata.

 ## Setup